-Certification as an Accredited Recreation Professional (ARPro) can be attained through NZRA.
+Certification as an Accredited Recreation Professional (ARPro) can be attained through Recreation Aotearoa.

-The purpose of NZRA accreditation is to independently recognise an individual's standard of professional attainment within the recreation profession and provide employer, peer and public recognition.
+The purpose of Recreation Aotearoa accreditation is to independently recognise an individual's standard of professional attainment within the recreation profession and provide employer, peer and public recognition.
 It also is an internationally recognised way of demonstrating your personal passion for your profession by committing to on-going professional development.

-To apply, you must have been a New Zealand Recreation Association member for 2 years.
+To apply, you must have been a Recreation Aotearoa member for 2 years.
 Go to the members area to find out more.

 - Independent assessment of relevant professional knowledge and skill